Armando Iannucci: 2010s

+In 2012 it was reported that he was writing his first novel, Tongue International, a satirical fantasy about the promotion of a "for-profit language".
+A book of his writings about classical music Hear Me Out was published in 2017.

-His second feature film was The Death of Stalin, about the power struggle which followed the death of Joseph Stalin in 1953.
+Iannucci's second feature film was The Death of Stalin, about the power struggle which followed the death of Joseph Stalin in 1953.
 It was released in October 2017 in the United Kingdom.
 The film was banned in Russia, Kazakhstan and Kyrgyzstan for allegedly mocking the countries' pasts and making fun of their leaders.
 However, it received a Magritte Award nomination in the category of Best Foreign Film and was a critical success.

 His third feature film was an adaptation of Charles Dickens's David Copperfield entitled The Personal History of David Copperfield.
-It was theatrically released in the United Kingdom on 24 January 2020 and received critical acclaim.
+It premiered at the Toronto International Film Festival in 2019 and was cinematically released in the United Kingdom on 24 January 2020, receiving critical acclaim.